Thomas sets US PGA Championship clubhouse target

 Thomas started the day two behind McIlroy and moved level with two birdies in his opening four holes, having started on the 10th, in what was an assured round from the 2017 champion

-A bogey on the par-three 14th checked his momentum but a run of eight pars followed before he finished in confident fashion with a birdie on the when he walked in a birdie on the final hole to post a second successive 67.
+A bogey on the par-three 14th checked his momentum but a run of eight pars followed before he finished in confident fashion with a birdie on the long fifth before walking in a birdie on the final hole to post a second successive 67.

 "I enjoyed it a lot, it brings out a good part of my game and I am comfortable in it," said Thomas about the conditions.

-Two-time major champion Johnson was out alongside his compatriot but looks set to be heading home after posting a three-over 73 that included a double bogey at the seventh.
+Two-time major champion Johnson was out alongside his compatriot but looks set to be heading home after posting a three-over 73 that included a double bogey after hitting into a stream on the par-four seventh.

-That was set to look a lot worse for the American before he finished with two birdies to leave himself at six over par overall.
+That put Johnson at eight over and although he finished with two birdies, he will be heading home early.

-Scheffler, fresh from his Masters triumph last month, is another staring at an early exit after he struggled to get to grips with the Tulsa venue and also ended the day at six over par.
+Scheffler, fresh from his Masters triumph last month, is another staring at an early exit after he struggled to get to grips with the Tulsa venue and also ended the day at six over.

-He was in a marquee group containing the world's three top-ranked players, but followed up a 71 on Thursday with a five-over 75 on Friday that unravelled after the turn.
+He was in a marquee group containing the world's three top-ranked players, but followed Thursday's 71 with a five-over 75 on Friday that unravelled on his back nine.

-Open champion Collin Morikawa also endured a tricky morning to finish at four over while Spaniard Jon Rahm heads into the weekend at two over par after a one-under 69.
+Open champion Collin Morikawa also endured a tricky morning and he faces a nervy wait after finishing at four over, while Spaniard Jon Rahm heads into the weekend at two over par after a one-under 69.

 Two-time winner of this event Brooks Koepka posted one of the early rounds of the day with a three-under 67, an eight-stroke improvement on his opening 75.